 The CMM uses XYZ coordinates to reference the object’s displacement in space.
-A bridge CMM, one of the most common, allows the probe to move along these three axes, and each axes has a sensor that monitor the location of the probe on that axis.
-The machine then reads the position of the probe as it touches programmed points on the object, and registers its location.
+A bridge CMM, one of the most common, allows the probe to move along these three axes, and each ax has a sensor that monitors the probe's location on that axis.
+The machine then reads the probe's position as it touches programmed points on the object and registers its location.

-A bridge CMM has three parts: a frame that contains the three axes along which the probe travels, the probing system itself, and a data collection system, which usually consists of a machine controller, desktop computer and software.
+A bridge CMM has three parts: a frame that contains the three axes along which the probe travels, the probing system itself, and a data collection system, which usually consists of a machine controller, desktop computer, and software.

 After the CMM takes measurements, the software produces a spreadsheet with a list of these points and their deviation from the tolerances specified in the design of the object.
 This “point cloud” of numbers describes the object’s shape.

-For instance, today these machines can be handheld and portable.
-A portable CMM isn’t using just the three axes then, but the whole range of space around the object to take measurements.
-A trade-off for this type of CMM is that it requires a human operator, which introduces a greater potential for human error.
+For instance, today, these machines can be handheld and portable.
+A portable CMM isn’t using just the three axes but the whole range of space around the object to take measurements.
+A trade-off for this type of CMM is that it requires a human operator, which introduces greater potential for human error.

 What is ATOS?

-ATOS, Advanced Topometric Optical Sensor, is a structured blue light scanner that falls under the category of optical, non-contact metrology.
-Instead of using a touch probe to measure predetermined points on the object being measured, the ATOS scanner projects a fringe pattern of blue light across the part’s surface.
+ATOS, Advanced Topometric Optical Sensor, is a structured blue light 3D scanner that falls under the category of optical, non-contact metrology.
+Instead of using a touch probe to measure predetermined points on the object being measured, the ATOS 3D scanner projects a fringe pattern of blue light across the part’s surface.

 ATOS produces a “point cloud” of measurements.
 When this point cloud is then compared to the CAD model (actual vs. nominal) within the software, it produces a 3D inspection color map that displays a spectrum of colors that signify areas in or out of tolerance.
 This visualization makes it easy for the operator to quickly determine which areas of the part are problematic without spending time deciphering a spreadsheet of numbers.

 One of the major advantages is that with ATOS, the entire part’s surface is captured.
 With a CMM, “if you don’t probe it, you don’t know it,” as one of our customers noted.
 The CMM is preprogrammed to capture certain areas on a part, but if there is a section of the part that falls outside of tolerances and that area isn’t included in the selected measurement points, no one will know that the part is faulty.

-Another benefit of ATOS is the powerful software for comprehensive dimensional analysis - 3D inspection color maps, GD&T, trend/SPC, surface defect mapping, and a multitude of inspection features for industry specific engineering analysis (e.g. airfoil/turbine blades, sheet metal, plastics, castings, etc).
-Additionally, anyone can download the free GOM Inspect software to run analysis at any computer and to share the results between team members, customers, and suppliers.
+Another benefit of ATOS is the powerful software for comprehensive dimensional analysis, which includes 3D inspection color maps, GD&T, trend/SPC, surface defect mapping, and a multitude of inspection features for industry-specific engineering analysis such as airfoil, turbine blades, sheet metal, plastics, castings, and beyond.
+Additionally, anyone can download the free GOM Inspect software to run analysis at any computer and share the results between team members, customers, and suppliers.

 Instead of receiving a 20-30 page CMM report, we now receive instant inspection color plot results that are more easily understood and reduces the amount of time it takes to make required changes.
 Once the electrode is burned into the tool, it takes us ½ an hour to scan and inspect.
-With the CMM it took us 20 hours.”
+With the CMM, it took us 20 hours.”